 - Explain and apply the empirical cycle; - Explain and apply the data science process and the FAIR data principles; - Distinguish statistical models for description, causal inference and prediction; - Analyse (legal) data in Python; and - Communicate (written and oral) and visualize (legal) data and results.

-Prerequisites

 N/A

-Recommended reading

 To be announced.